Aluminum vs. Steel Dump Bodies: What’s the Difference?

 Cons of Aluminum Dump Bodies

 - Not ideal for heavier loads: Aluminum is excellent for maximizing a load of non-abrasive materials, like dirt or gravel.
-When faced with heavier loads, these dump bodies are more likely to be damaged or weighed down.
+However, when faced with heavier loads, these dump bodies are more likely to be damaged or weighed down.
 Reinforcement alloys, such as chromium, copper, titanium, and zinc, are sometimes used to increase durability.

 Steel Dump Bodies: Pros and Cons